Yigenana/presentations/QCON18.md

 }
 ```

-^My test file imports the standard library testing package.
+^To create a test for this code, I simply created a file with the same  package name and append underscore "test" to the file name.
+My test file imports the standard library testing package.
 All tests are functions that take a pointer to a T type that manages the test state and ensures the function is run when the "go test" command is run.
 From there you write the test that verifies the function runs as expected.

 ---